-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Generally, if you are generating revenues that equal half the cost of a new employee (and remember, that cost should include additional benefits and package costs), you can go ahead and hire.
+Opinions expressed by Entrepreneur contributors are their own.Generally, if you are generating revenues that equal half the cost of a new employee (and remember, that cost should include additional benefits and package costs), you can go ahead and hire.
 Typically that new hire should generate a return for you -- both in actual ROI and in terms of relieving you of certain tasks and duties.

 In terms of your tax exposure, you would need to consult with your tax preparer or advisor.
 A lot of factors can enter into the final tax obligation, depending on your particular circumstances.